 A study conducted by NASA back in 1989 is even more relevant today considering the increase in pollution levels in the air.
-Back then, NASA, in association with the Associated Landscape Contractors in America conducted a clean air study in an effort to find out the most effective Air Purifying Indoor Plants that helped to decrease the levels of toxic chemicals found in the air, indoors.
+Back then, NASA, in association with the Associated Landscape Contractors in America conducted a clean air study in an effort to find out the most effective Air Purifying Indoor Plants that helped to decrease the levels of toxic chemicals found in the air.

-Their results have stood the test of time and more studies have found to prove the credibility of this one.
+Their results have stood the test of time, and more studies have found to prove the credibility of this one.
 These plants are easy for anyone to grow.
 Even for people with a crushy routine of home and office.

 Houseplants are awesome indoor air cleaners, but some of them are more effective than others at filtering out pollutants and toxic chemicals in the air.

-1.GERBERA DAISY (Best air purifying indoor plants):
+1.GERBERA DAISY (clean air by plants):

 2. PEACE LILY:

-One of the few flowering plants houseplants that will bloom indoors, the Peace Lily with it’s seashell-shaped spathes are a classic addition to an otherwise dreary wintry corner.
+One of the few flowering plants houseplants that will bloom indoors, the Peace Lily with its seashell-shaped spathes are a classic addition to an otherwise dreary wintry corner.
 One of the best plants for removing formaldehyde and benzene.
 It also prefers low-light conditions and has a high transpiration rate that will humidify your air.
-The leaves can be poisonous for children and pets so, you might want to be careful if you’ve got babies around the house.
+The leaves can be poisonous for children and pets so; you might want to be careful if you’ve got babies around the house.

 3. SPIDER PLANT:

-Another lovely indoor plant, that looks great and works great in removing VOCs.Spider plants are among the easiest houseplants to grow, making them a great choice for beginners or forgetful owners.
-It’s A fan of bright, indirect sunlight, spider plants will send out shoots with flowers that eventually grow into baby spider plants or spiderettes.
+Another lovely indoor plant that looks great and works great in removing VOCs.Spider plants are among the easiest houseplants to grow, making them a great choice for beginners or forgetful owners.
+It’s A fan of bright, indirect sunlight; spider plants will send out shoots with flowers that eventually grow into baby spider plants or spiderettes.

 It removes: Formaldehyde and Xylene